-On some markets fish may be available from UK vessels, other Member States and non EU countries or alternatively processors may source directly.
+On some fish markets fish may be available from not only UK vessels but other Member States and non EU countries or alternatively processors may source directly.

-The fisheries control measures apply to all Member States and in this case the traceability requirements apply.
+The fisheries control measures apply to all Member States, including the UK, and in this case the traceability requirements apply.

 Third country imports require catch certificates and are exempt from the fisheries control traceability requirements.
-However, as third country imports are subject to the consumer information requirements for CN03 fishery products (Part II) provision will have to be made for the required catch information to be available for these products at retail.
+Third country imports are still subject to the need to provide information to the consumer and mass caterer under the CMO regulation covered under

-PART II - Consumer Information
+PART 2 - Consumer Information